 I really can’t understand what is the motivation for Constantin Films to do this.
 The only thing that comes to mind is that there is a bunch of lawyers that want to earn their paychecks, even if that is against the company interest, basic human decency and common sense.
 It seems that nobody there can think out of the box, and that the box is quite small.
 And that the box is stuck somewhere in the first half of the 20th century.
 Sadly enough, every era has those that can’t keep up with their time and development of the culture.
 Problems arise when those are in power and ready to apply brute force for their goals.

 And brute force here is the money.
 If you have ever been playing poker you know that a large stack of chips will dominate any game, no matter the cards you have.
 And that’s exactly what’s happening here.

 I mean, they shouldn’t even be able to do this.
 Haven’t they ever heard of Fair Use?
 Title 17, U.S.C., Section 107?
 Parody is not an infringement of copyright!
 These bastards wouldn’t even have a case if this were brought up in court!
 But nobody uploading a video to YouTube has the money to defend themselves in a copyright infringement lawsuit!

 Of course not everybody involved in the original movie thinks as those lawyers stuck in the past century.
 The director of the movie, Oliver Hirschbiegel, has somewhat different take on the Hitler parody meme:

 Someone sends me the links every time there’s a new one.
 I think I’ve seen about 145 of them!
 Of course, I have to put the sound down when I watch.
 Many times the lines are so funny, I laugh out loud, and I’m laughing about the scene that I staged myself!
 You couldn’t get a better compliment as a director.

 But there are art-makers and there are parasites in the world.
-Unfortunately, the latter have all the chips in front of themselves.
+Unfortunately, the latter have most of the chips in front of themselves.